Targeting the Toughest Diseases:

 Targeting Type 1 Diabetes

 Madison Carter is a fearless investigative reporter.
 She takes no day for granted because she lives with type 1 diabetes (T1D).
-Dr. Doug Melton is a world-renowned stem cell researcher and distinguished fellow at Vertex – and his now grown children, Sam and Emma, live with T1D.
-Along with scientists like Dr. Felicia Pagliuca, who leads Vertex’s research into T1D, he's been on a quest to help Madison, Sam, Emma and others like them by investigating the disease at a cellular level.
+Dr. Doug Melton is a world-renowned stem cell researcher and distinguished fellow here at Vertex — and his now grown children, Sam and Emma, live with T1D.
+Along with scientists like Dr. Felicia Pagliuca, who leads our research into T1D, he's been on a quest to help Madison, Sam, Emma and others like them by investigating the disease at a cellular level.

 Duchenne muscular dystrophy